TimXu18/rea-robot/README.md

 then you should able to see sample report output

-You can run Junit test cases in TestRobot and TestRobotSimulator classes used to test Robot and RobotSimulator classes functions
+You can run Junit test cases in TestRobot and TestRobotSimulator classes used to test Robot and RobotSimulator classes functions work as expected

 ### Example a
     PLACE 3,2,NORTH